madjugglers/pattern-book/03_four_person_patterns.md

 Tom's Turbo.
 It's pretty heavy duty; e.g. as you cycle into your feeder position you end up doing 1-count for 12 passes!

-## Oogle Boogie
+## Oogle Boogies

+Oogle Boogies are rotating Y patterns, with four jugglers passing multiple times then switching positions.

-The Oogle Boogie is a rotating Y.
+### Original Oogle Boogie

 **Positions and passing directions**